 - Habitat wetlands are a more photogenic side of our company.
 FHWS have been involved in the design and implementation of the Baggott Estate Wetland in Limerick City.
 This is a two acre wetland designed for enhancing the wildlife value of this area adjacent to the Ballinacurra Creek, as well as providing amenity value for the city.
 Another prominent wetland near Limerick is the FHWS designed habitat area adjacent to the Shannon Tunnel.
 Look right (carefully) as you drive south bound between the toll booth and the tunnel to see the pond and islands which form part of this 60 acre habitat project.

 - Education initiatives have included information leaflets and other publications.
 "An Introduction to the West Cork Environment", is an information pack designed for school, library and public use for raising awareness and pride in the local environment.
 This project was commissioned by West Cork Leader Co-op as part of their promotion of the region.
 Get Rid of Your Bin was published by Mercier Press in 2009 to assist home owners (and anybody in fact) to reduce costs and environmental impact in easy, straightforward ways.
-Septic Tank Options and Alternatives is a new book published by Permanent Publications.
-These are both available to purchase here on-line.
+Septic Tank Options and Alternatives was published by Permanent Publications in 2014 to give clear descriptions of the options available for dealing with domestic wastewater - from dry toilets to standard mechanical systems.
+Permaculture Guide to Reed Beds was published in 2017 to give a clear and straightforward guidelines to home owners who want to build and plant their own system.
+These are all available to purchase here on-line.